gboeing/ppd534/syllabus/readme.md

 # Assignments and Evaluation

 Per USC guidelines, for each course unit the university expects 2 hours of out-of-class student work per week.
 This is a 4 unit course.
 Therefore, you should expect an average of 8 hours of out-of-class work each week.
 The balance will vary from week to week, but will comprise a mix of individual reading, individual writing, and group data/code assignments.
-Assignments must be submitted via Blackboard by 23:59 pacific time on their due date.
 See the schedule below for assignment due dates and see the "assignments" folder for instructions.
 Active participation is expected (and graded) in the classroom.
-Most weeks, the instructor will provide a set of in-class prompts derived from the assigned readings.
-Groups will have 30 minutes in-class to prepare a 10 minute presentation to answer those prompts, then present it.
-Every group member is expected to speak, at least briefly, as part of these exercises.

 Final grades will be assigned according to the following, for a total of 1000 points:

-  - 200 points: 10 individual reading responses @ 20 points each
+  - 200 points: 8 individual reading responses @ 20 points each
   - 300 points: 5 group projects @ 60 points each
   - 200 points: midterm exam
   - 200 points: final group project
   - 100 points: active participation in classroom and team work

-Assignments are due by 23:59 pacific time on their due date, to be submitted via blackboard.
+Assignments must be submitted via Blackboard by 23:59 pacific time on their due date.
 Late assignment submissions will be deducted 20% per day.
 Late final project submissions will not be accepted or graded.